solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 The vectorization above looks innocent enough.
 On the face of it, it is a simple like-for-like translation of the C code.
-However, this code has already introduced two problems that can introduce invariance problems compared to the original scalar implementation.
+However, this code has already introduced two changes that introduce invariance problems compared to the original scalar implementation.
 Let's look at what the operations here are actually doing under the hood when adding ten iterations ...